 The Timpanogos Cave System is accessed by hiking a strenuous 1.5 mile (2.4 km) paved trail with an elevation gain of 1,100 vertical feet (335 m).
 After completing the hike, visitors will experience all three caves on a ranger-led tour.
 The route through the cave is paved, lighted and has several flights of stairs.

 Cancellation must be done at least 24 hours prior to your selected time to receive a refund.
 You may cancel online or by calling 877-444-6777.

 Select a date to see a list of times

-- Strollers and other wheeled devices (including wheelchairs) are prohibited on the cave trail and in the caves.
+NO strollers or other wheeled devices (including wheelchairs) are allowed on the cave trail or in the caves.

-- Pets are prohibited on the cave trail and in the caves.
+Pets are prohibited on the cave trail and in the caves.
 Service animals are allowed.
-Emotional support animals are prohibited.
+Service animals-in training and emotional support animals are prohibited.

-- Flash photography is allowed, but tripods and monopods are not.
+Flash photography is allowed, but tripods and monopods are not.
+Flashlights are optional.